pharouhk/Querying-and-forecasting-with-Natural-Language/README.md

 Finally, The notebook and Python files provided here, once completed, result in a simple web app dashboard which interacts with a deployed text-to-SQL model generating queries from user's questions typed in English, and visualizes the answers.
 The dashboard can also forecast based on user's questions.

+Note:
+Screenshots from the web app are the images named:
+1. Result_forecast_query(1),2,3
+2. Result_query(1),2,3

+In addition the capstone proposal and project report are the following files named:
+1. Proposal.pdf
+2. Project Report.pdf